Kyanguli Fire Tragedy: Legal action

-On 9 April 2001 Ngumbao and Opiyo were arraigned in court.
+On 9 April 2001, Ngumbao and Opiyo were arraigned in court.
 They were charged with murder.
-The trial lasted for almost two years.
+The trial lasted nearly two years.
 In Ngumbao's written statement to the court, he admitted to contributing towards the purchase of the petrol but denied taking part in the arson.
 He said that he, too, like the other students, was woken up by screams.

 Ngumbao initially confessed to taking part in the entire plot but later retracted his statement saying that he had given it under duress from police officers in Athi River.
 Judge Robert Mutitu, however, questioned why the suspects never brought this to his attention or that of the magistrate or the OCPD Athi River.

 After two years of court proceedings, Judge Mutitu resigned from office.
 This was part of a government clean up of judges who had been implicated in various corruption scandals, an operation dubbed 'radical surgery'.
 Justice Nicholas Ombija took over the case.
 Ombija terminated the case on 4 December 2006 terming it a mistrial since Mutitu was being probed for corruption.
+It is unclear what finally happened to the perpetrators after this.